Geology of Nepal: Lesser Himalaya

 The Lesser Himalayas lies in between the Sub-Himalayas and Higher Himalayas separated by the Main Boundary Thrust (MBT) and the Main Central Thrust (MCT) respectively.
 The total width ranges from 60 to 80 km.
-The Lesser Himalayas is made up mostly of the unfossiliferous sedimentary and metasedimentary rocks; such as shale, sandstone, conglomerate, slate, phyllite, schist, quartzite, limestone and dolomite.
+The Lesser Himalayas is made up mostly of unfossiliferous sedimentary and metasedimentary rocks; such as shale, sandstone, conglomerate, slate, phyllite, schist, quartzite, limestone and dolomite.
 The rocks range in age from Precambrian to Miocene.
-The geology is complicated due to folding, faulting and thrusting and are largely unfossiliferous.
-Tectonically, the entire Lesser Himalayas consists of two sequences of rocks: allochthonous, and autochthonous-paraautochthonous units; with various nappes, klippes and tectonic windows.
+The geology is complicated due to folding, faulting, and thrusting and are largely unfossiliferous.
+Tectonically, the entire Lesser Himalayas consists of two sequences of rocks: allochthonous, and autochthonous-para autochthonous units; with various nappes, klippes and tectonic windows.

 The northernmost boundary of the Siwaliks Group is marked by the Main Boundary Thrust (MBT), over which the low-grade metasedimentary rocks of the Lesser Himalaya overlie.
-The Lesser Himalaya, also called the Lower Himalaya, or the Midlands, is a thick (about 7 km) section of para-autochthonous crystalline rocks made up of low- to medium grade rocks.
+The Lesser Himalaya also called the Lower Himalaya, or the Midlands, is a thick (about 7 km) section of para-autochthonous crystalline rocks made up of low- to medium-grade rocks.
 These lower Proterozoic clastic rocks are subdivided into two groups.
 Argillo-arenaceous rocks dominate the lower half of the succession, whereas the upper half consists of both carbonate and siliciclastic rocks.

-The Lesser Himalaya thrust over the Siwaliks along the MBT to the south, and is overlained by the allochthonous thrust sheets of Kathmandu and HHC along the MCT.
+The Lesser Himalaya thrust over the Siwaliks along the MBT to the south is overlaid by the allochthonous thrust sheets of Kathmandu and HHC along the MCT.
 The Lesser Himalaya is folded into a vast post-metamorphic anticlinal structure known as the Kunchha-Gorkha anticlinorium.
-The southern flank of the anticlinorium is weakly metamorphosed, whereas the northern flank is highly metamorphosed.
+The southern flank of the anticlinorium is weakly metamorphosed, whereas the northern side is highly metamorphosed.